 Because individual members often have to fly or drive long distances to be together, many families are opting to upgrade their reunions from an afternoon at Granny's house to a longer getaway, such as a weekend in the mountains or a few days at the beach.
 For folks who like to travel, it's a double bonus; you get to catch up with your relatives and explore a new place at the same time.

 Of course, planning a vacation for 20 or 30 of your nearest and dearest relatives can be a logistical challenge.
 That's where our practical tips can help.
-Read on to learn more about picking the perfect destination, finding the right accommodations and booking travel for large groups.

 Allow yourself at least six months to a year to plan your reunion, especially if you have a large group or if you're booking flights or vacation rentals.
-You'll get more choice and lower prices if you book well in advance.
+You'll get more choices and lower prices if you book well in advance.

 Your first step should be to nominate a group leader who can take charge of planning the reunion.
-Key tasks include researching a destination, booking accommodations, collecting and managing funds, keeping the group informed and planning activities.
+Key tasks include researching a destination, booking acommodations, collecting and managing funds, keeping the group informed and planning activities.
 For larger groups, you'll probably want to put together a committee to split the duties.

 Once you've picked a leader (or several), you'll need to survey the whole family and make a few basic decisions.
 How big will your group be?
 How far is everyone willing to travel, and how much will they be able to spend?
 If your family is on a tight budget, you may want to consider a short, convenient getaway, like a weekend at a nearby park.
-If you've got a gang of globetrotters, you can think bigger, like the Caribbean or a week on the beach in Mexico.
+If you've got a gang of globetrotters, you can think bigger, like an all-inclusive Caribbean getaway or a week on the beach in Mexico.

 You'll also need to decide on a date.
 If you have a lot of children in your group, you may have to travel over weekends or school holidays -- but keep in mind that prices may go up during these periods, especially at beach destinations and amusement parks.
 The group leader should pick three or four different dates and send them around to the whole family for voting, then choose the one that works best for the most people.